finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<TransactionPortfoliosApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<TransactionPortfoliosApi>();
             var scope = "scope_example";  // string | The scope of the transaction portfolio.
             var code = "code_example";  // string | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.